 Chalk paint is a change of pace for most old painters like me.
 But it is also an opportunity for anyone to create a new, interesting look for their furniture.

-Of the many painting jobs, I’ve performed over my career, working with chalk was certainly one of the most interesting.
+Of the many painting jobs I’ve performed over my career, working with chalk was certainly one of the most interesting.

-Chalk is not like most other paints and the first time I used it was to paint over my kitchen table, chairs, and cabinetry.
+Chalk is not like most other paints, and the first time I used it was to paint over my kitchen table, chairs, and cabinetry.
+After applying the paint, I waxed to seal the paint, and the results were unusual, to say the least.

 I’m not sure if the look of the finished table/chair or the look on my face was more surprising, but eventually, I fell in love with how the chalk paint makes certain items look unique.

-The key is finding the right type of sealant that keeps the chalk in place without distorting the color or appearance.
+But I also learned that wax is not the only sealant for chalk that keeps the paint from scratching.
+The key is finding the right type of sealant that keeps the chalk paint in place without distorting the color or appearance.

 Why You Should Seal Chalk Paint?